-On March 18, three months before the presidential elections in Guatemala, Victor Cruz, the tenth penal judge of Guatemala, authorized the detention of Thelma Aldana, the second most popular presidential candidate in the country.
+Cruz issued the arrest warrant on March 18, three months before the presidential elections and when Aldana was reported to be the second most popular presidential hopeful in the country.

-Aldana, the former Guatemalan Attorney General, has been part of a recent scandal where she is accused of embezzlement, lying and tax fraud, according to the BBC.
-On Wednesday March 20, the accusation and subsequent arrest warrant were leaked to the media, almost exactly the same time as Aldana registered herself as a presidential candidate.
+Aldana, the former Guatemalan Attorney General, was accused of embezzlement, lying and tax fraud, according to the BBC.
+On March 20, the accusation and subsequent arrest warrant were leaked to the media, almost exactly the same time as Aldana registered herself as a presidential candidate.

 — CRNNoticias (@CRN_Noticias) 19 de marzo de 2019